hanzalah5/Custom_ViT_Classification/readme.md

-# Image Classifier from Scratch
+# Vision Transformer Image Classifier from Scratch in Pytroch

 This project demonstrates how to build an image classifier using a Vision Transformer (ViT) from scratch.
 The notebook takes the reader through the steps of creating a custom dataset, implementing key components of a Vision Transformer, training the model, and visualizing the results.